mattarderne/snowflake-starter/README.md

 ## 5. SnowSQL-CLI

-If you want to do this more than once, the [SnowSQL CLI](https://docs.snowflake.com/en/user-guide/snowsql.html) is worth a look.
+If you want to do this more than once, the [SnowSQL CLI](https://docs.snowflake.com/en/user-guide/snowsql.html) is great.

 ```bash
 git clone https://github.com/mattarderne/snowflake-starter.git